jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 # Importing the mesh into Blender (Start Geometry Nodes)

-> This section is for complete begginners in Geometry Nodes.
-If you already know about that you can skip this part.
+This section is for complete begginners in Geometry Nodes.
+If you already know about that, skip this part.
-{: .prompt-warning}

 Open Blender, and now you see default objects.
 Click on the *3dView* and press <kbd>A</kbd> to select them all and press <kbd>X</kbd> and <kbd>Enter</kbd> to confirm deletion.